AndreCI/AlphaGame3D/Assets/Scripts/UnitsDescription.md

 Spells cost less, spell have less cooldown, more damage, zone buff (attack/regen/armor?) gain mvt points/vision range if it hasn't attack last turn when a units dies, do...

+Unit ability, effect, notif reflexion

+Unit should be defined at their core by:
+	name
+	health
+	armor
+	attack
+	mouvementpoints
+	vision
+	List<Ability>
+	List<Status>

+Status right now are called Effects (bad), and are defined by a type, a duration and (an amplitude).
+Status should probably not always have a duration, and should be the only possible modifier of a units attribute such as attack, etc.
+Status can either modifiy the units, or modify units on trigger, or apply status on trigger: +3attack, deal 5 damage when attacking, gain 2 regen at the start of turn?

+Abilities should be able to apply status, but not always is an ability a status???
+Abilities and effects starts to pile up with notifs.
+How to articulate it in a meanigful and efficient way?
+1)What do we want?
+->Triggered abilities, such as start of turn, etc. but also activable, which are a trigger ->Aura abilities, such as cost reduction, unit around ->Diverse effects: gain gold, gain buff, but also heal nearby units, apply debuff to target(s)...
+->Unit status: burn, regen, temp attack buffed